astyonax/heartbeat-traffic/README.md

 ## How it is done

-1. Downloaded the full csv (1.9Gb, 35e6 records)
+1. Downloaded the full csv (1.2Gb, 31e6 records)

 1. We aggregated the data averaging over business days (Monday to Friday) [[code]](raw csv to aggregates.ipynb).

+2. Checkpoints with fixed counts among the dataset or 0/`nan` readings are removed (I guess that they are broken).
 2. Paris is discretized on a coarse-graining grid of 25x25 cells.
 Per each measurement station inside a cell we summed the # of passages and the average position [[code]](preprocess_aggregates.py)

 3. To achieve a good visualization:
 	1.  the maximum number of counted car passes per hour is capped at 15e3 per counter
 	2. we compute intermediate points on a 100x100 grid with linear interpolation [[code]](traffic-movie.ipynb).
 This yield the smoothly varying colormap.

+The data files are not stored in this repo because they will get outdated in weeks.
+The final dataframe after pre-processing is about 60Mb, totally manageable.

 ## Daily traffic cycle
-Just because we can (and it is fast to do)
+The code is [[here]](traffic-cycles.ipynb).

 We can easily distinguish checkpoints on the periferique by the others because those in the periferique are less, but with a high maximum rate of cars passing through: